bozotics/bozotics.github.io/resources/2020-05-25-Electronics1/4-transistors.md

 Draw current flow, explain beta amplification value, thus high voltage but low current since saturation and beta can only be certain value

-On PDF, go through saturation voltages and beta value
+On PDF, go through saturation voltages and beta value, teach how to read datasheet (the absolute max, recommended, graphs, what is important what isn't)

 switching is also relatively slow